icedman/gnome-shell-hammer/README.md

 Three finger swipe to change workspace is a new addition in gnome-40.
 The switching animation is now smooth just like the way it is with macOS.
 However, many use four fingers to swipe between workspaces.

-To switch back to
+To switch back to four fingers simply run:
-Simply run:

 ```sh
 ./compile.sh
 ```
+Note: The threefingerwindowmove@do.sch.dev.gmail.com is pretty useful.
+Drag windows with three fingers.

 # warning
 These scripts are tested only under ArchLinux.
 Make sure you know how to switch to another tty and revert changes or reinstall gnome-shell in case something is messed up.